Ota's mountain lizard

-Ota's mountain lizard (Cristidorsa otai) is a species of lizard in the family Agamidae.
+Ota's mountain lizard (Cristidorsa otai) is a species of lizard in the subfamily Draconinae of the family Agamidae.
 The species is native to Southern Asia.

 Etymology

 The specific name, otai, is in honor of Japanese herpetologist Hidetoshi Ota (born 1959).

-Geographic range
+Geographic distribution

-C. otai is endemic to Mizoram state in northeastern India.
+Cristidorsa otai is endemic to Mizoram state in northeastern India.

 Description

-Adult males of C. otai are 46.4 mm snout-to-vent length (SVL).
+Adult males of Cristidorsa otai have a snout-to-vent length (SVL) of 46.4 mm.
 Females are larger, at 52.2–58.7 mm SVL.